aekaplan/aekaplan.github.io/_posts/2013-01-21-first-day-at-8th-light.markdown

 <ul>
 	<li>Collaboration is key when coming up with a successful design.</li>
 	<li>Whole experiences can be harmonious and have a purpose just by starting with type.</li>
 	<li>Try to find some inspiration, natural references when starting a design.
-What’s the hook?
+What's the hook?
 Type can be that hook!</li>
 	<li>Always provide solutions when communicating with a client.</li>
 </ul>